-1. Disturbance of known archaeological sites and areas of archaeological potential is\are\discouraged by this Plan.
-This Plan encourages mapping the archaeological resource potential of the City of Greater Sudbury in order to better determine where an archaeological resource assessment will need to be conducted by an licensed archaeologist. \Until such mapping is completed, development applications will be screened for archaeological potential in accordance with provincial standards.\ (2007 MMAH Mod #29)
+1. Disturbance of known archaeological sites and areas of archaeological potential is are discouraged by this Plan.
+This Plan encourages mapping the archaeological resource potential of the City of Greater Sudbury in order to better determine where an archaeological resource assessment will need to be conducted by an licensed archaeologist.
+Until such mapping is completed, development applications will be screened for archaeological potential in accordance with provincial standards.
+(2007 MMAH Mod #29)

 - Any alterations to known archaeological sites and areas of archaeological potential will only be performed by licensed archaeologists in accordance with the Ontario Heritage Act. - 34.
 Where a development may cause an impact to archaeological resources or areas of archaeological potential, an archaeological assessment will be required in accordance with the Ontario Heritage Act. take place in accordance with provincial guidelines.
 Archaeological resources that are located on a proposed development site will be conserved through either removal and documentation or on-site preservation.
 Only developments that maintain the heritage integrity of the site will be permitted where archaeological resources are preserved on-site. - 4.
-The local police, Cemeteries Regulation Unit of the Ministry of Consumer Services and the Ministry of Tourism, Culture and Sport will be contacted by the proponent if an identified human cemetery, marked or unmarked human burial site is discovered during land use development. - \3.
-The appropriate authorities will be contacted if an identified human cemetery, marked or unmarked human burial is discovered during land use development.\ (2007 MMAH Mod #30) - 5.
+The local police, Cemeteries Regulation Unit of the Ministry of Consumer Services and the Ministry of Tourism, Culture and Sport will be contacted by the proponent if an identified human cemetery, marked or unmarked human burial site is discovered during land use development. - 3.
+The appropriate authorities will be contacted if an identified human cemetery, marked or unmarked human burial is discovered during land use development.
+(2007 MMAH Mod #30) - 5.
 The City may maintain the integrity of archaeological resources by adopting zoning by-laws under Section 34 of the Planning Act to prohibit any land use activities or the erection of buildings or structures on land which is a site of a significant archaeological resource.

-- 1. The City may undertake the preparation of an Archaeological Management Plan in collaboration with Indigenous communities.
+- 1. The City may undertake the preparation of an Archaeological Management Plan.
 The Plan will identify and map known archaeological sites registered with the Ontario Archaeological Sites Database, as well as areas within the municipality having archaeological potential.
-The Plan may also outline policies, programs and strategies for the conservation of archaeological resources, including how Indigenous communities will be engaged in the implementation of the Plan to ensure their interests are how the interests of Aboriginal communities will be considered in the conservation of cultural heritage and archaeological resources. - 2.
-The City will regularly update municipal archaeological resource mapping as new archaeological sites are identified and entered into the Ontario Archaeological Sites Database. - 1.
-Council shall consider preparing a comprehensive inventory of archaeological resources, which may include archaeological potential mapping and specific guidelines to assist in cultural heritage conservation.
+The Plan may also outline policies, programs and strategies for the conservation of archaeological resources, including how the interests of Aboriginal communities will be considered in the conservation of cultural heritage and archaeological resources. - 2.
+The City will regularly update municipal archaeological resource mapping as new archaeological sites are identified and entered into the Ontario Archaeological Sites Database. - Council shall consider preparing a comprehensive inventory of archaeological resources, which may include archaeological potential mapping and specific guidelines to assist in cultural heritage conservation.